LDS-E/Sales-Dashboard/README.md

 # Sales-Dashboard
-Sales dashboard in the development process for clients seeking to optimize their KPIs
+Sales dashboard (in development process) for clients seeking to optimize their KPIs